AdamBien/aws-quarkus-lambda-http-api-cdk-plain/README.md

 cd lambda && mvn clean package && cd ../cdk && mvn clean package && cdk deploy --all --require-approval=never
 ```

+### References

+- [BCE Architecture Design Pattern](https://bce.design/) - This project organizes code using the Boundary-Control-Entity pattern
+- This project is a member of [Constructions Cloud](https://constructions.cloud/)

 See you at: [airhacks.live](https://airhacks.live)